runjiali-rl/Oxford_HIC/README.md

 We recommend trying MiniGPT4 first since it has quite a strong abstract understanding ability derived from its Large Language Model decoder (Vicuna), which facilitates humour generation and understanding.
 Suppose you download the pth file in the path MODEL_DIR

+For specifically how to use the models please refer to [CLIPCAP.md](clipcap/CLIPCAP.md) and [MINIGPT-4.md](minigpt4/MINIGPT-4.md) for further details

 ## Citing